tbela99/critical/README.md

   - height: _int_. viewport height. default _600_
   - dimensions: _array_ or _string_. array of viewports. this takes precedence over height and width. viewports can be specified as objects with width and height property or a string.
   - container: _bool_. turn off additional features required to run inside a container
-  - html: _bool_. create an HTML page for each dimension. each page contains an inlined critical css for the corresponding viewport
+  - html: _bool_. generate an HTML page containing inlined critical css
   - output: _string_. change output directory. default _'./output/'_

 ## Command line script